Legalised UK documents for use in P.R. China

 If your document needs to be legalised by FCO (which is the second step), please see the fees charged in the following chart:

 |Type of Service||Processing Days||FCO Fee/per document||Our Fees||Total Fees|

 |Regular||4 working days||£30||£30||£60|

 Alternatively, you could do it by yourself by simply visiting the website of FCO.
 For your convenience, you can put our Edinburgh office address as the delivery address sent by FCO in order to save you one or two days and postages.
 Special delivery postage (to FCO/from FCO) will include the our service, but it will NOT apply to your delivery address once being legalised.

 If you have further queries, please don't hesitate to contact us directly at 0131 460 7023 or email@example.com.

-When calculating the amount of time required processing your visa, please add one more working day for the postal delivery.
+When calculating the amount of time required processing your document(s), please add one more working day for the postal delivery.

-If you need us to collect Chinese passport(s), travel document(s), HongKong ID, or other documents in Chinese General Consulate of Edinburgh, we will probably charge you £30 service fee and then mail it back to you by special delivery.
-The delivery fee is additional cost.
+If you need us to collect your Chinese passport(s), travel document(s), HongKong ID, or other documents in Chinese General Consulate of Edinburgh, we will probably charge you £30 as our service fee and then mail it back to you by special delivery.
+The postage is an additional cost.